eternaldensity/Sandcastle-Builder/README.md

 - "Ooo Shiny!" renamed to "Ooh, Shiny!"
 - Expando now correctly pins down Badgers and Redunception descriptions, so you can actually read them

+#### pickten

+- Improved IP processing time so that IP could be much larger.
+- Minor improvements to FindThings, logicats, and DORD as well.

 ### 3.67 Enough Mustard for a Sandwich